-While applied behavior analysis (ABA) is a common treatment for autism in the United States, it has a number of detractors.
+While applied behavior analysis (ABA) is a common treatment for autism spectrum disorder in the United States, it has a number of detractors.
 ABA is supposed to help with social skills and communication.
 Some parents believe that it prevents their child from being who they are.

 How ABA Therapy Works

 In the last five years, ABA therapy has become increasingly popular.
 In the District of Columbia and 38 states, private insurance companies are required by law to offer the treatment for people with autism.

 The therapy originally began in 1961.
 At the time, Dr. Ole Ivar Lovaas was working at the UCLA psychology department.
 The treatment that Dr. Lovaas developed gradually turned into the Lovaas Model of Applied Behavior Analysis.
 The idea behind ABA is operant conditioning.

 Operant conditioning works by changing the consequences of specific behaviors.
 By doing this, psychologists hope to change the actual behavior.
 During therapy, the psychologist records what happens before a behavior and what occurs after the behavior.
 Then, this information is used to design changes in consequences for the individual.

 In the United States, the Centers for Disease Control and Prevention estimates that 1 in 59 children are on the autism spectrum.
 In 2012, 1 in 68 children were diagnosed with autism.
 Since 2000, the number of children with autism has increased by nearly triple.

 In the last 40 years, ABA has been the subject of many studies.
 Each study has proven that this approach can help children diagnosed with autism learn new behaviors.
 ABA can help children learn: